 Get Some Toys

+Try a wide variety of toys for your dog.
 Make sure to include some things such as Kong toys or Buster Cubes which provide some mental stimulation.
+This will keep your dog mentally engaged, which is important, especially since most owners are not available to play with their dogs all day.
+Don't give your dog all the toys at once.
 Each week throughout this process, rotate the different toys so your dog always has something new and interesting to play with.

 Teach Your Dog Commands